The Ultimate Guide to the Best Bowfishing Boat for Sale

 In summary, the kicker motor will do the best job if you plan to run at relatively high speeds all night long chasing down fish.
 The trolling motor is a good compact and quiet option for running in shallow waters, the only downside is the weight due to additional batteries.
 The fan motor is loud, but it will push you into shallow waters easily and adding an alternator onto your fan can help shed battery weight for bowfishing lights.

-Ready to get started bowfishing with your new boat?
+Ready to get started bowfishing with your new boat and bowfishing supplies?
 Get your bowfishing equipment now.